Discover the best WordPress podcast hosting options to build your listener base, and how to set them up.

 - Creates a custom post type automatically, so it's easy to upload, assign metadata and manage your podcast files in one place from your WordPress website

 - Supports both audio and video podcasts

-- Pairs with extensions, including one that lets you analyse podcast usage stats
+- Pairs with extensions, including one that lets you analyze podcast usage stats

 - Formats your podcasts ready for submission to iTunes